linearringc/linearringc/README.md

 ## Hi there 👋
 Nice to meet you!
 I'm linearringc.
-🌱 I’m currently learning machine learning
+🌱 I’m currently working on ubisoft as a game tester.
 🤔 Please feel free to ask me any questions!

 <!--